tom-howard/ros/docs/COM2009/la1/week6.md

 This process is called *masking* and, to achieve this, we need to set some colour thresholds.
 This can be difficult to do in a standard Blue-Green-Red (BGR) or Red-Green-Blue (RGB) colour space, and you can see a good example of this in [this article from RealPython.com](https://realpython.com/python-opencv-color-spaces/).
 We will apply some steps discussed in this article to convert our cropped image into a [Hue-Saturation-Value (HSV)](https://en.wikipedia.org/wiki/HSL_and_HSV) colour space instead, which makes the process of colour masking a bit easier.

 1. First, analyse the *Hue* and *Saturation* values of the cropped image.
-To do this, first navigate to the "myrosdata/week6_images" direcory, where the raw image has been saved:
+To do this, first navigate to the "myrosdata/week6_images" directory, where the raw image has been saved:

     ***
-    **TEMRINAL 2:**
+    **TERMINAL 2:**
     ```bash
     cd ~/myrosdata/week6_images
     ```